open-mpi/ompi/docs/tuning-apps/large-clusters/libraries.rst

   definitely do *not* want to use them when the Open MPI libraries will be mounted on a network file system!
 Doing so will lead to significant network traffic and delayed start times, especially on clusters with a large number of nodes.
-Instead, be sure to configure your build with ``--disable-dlopen``.
+Instead, be sure to :ref:`configure your build <building-ompi-cli-options-diable-dlopen-label>` with ``--disable-dlopen``.
   This will include the DSO's in the main libraries, resulting in much faster startup times.

 * Many networked file systems use automount for user level